abdalbast/chapter/structure.md

 - `HTML_TEMPLATE/` — Active source for pages, CSS, JS, images, and PHP form handlers.
 - `DOCUMENTATION/` — Demo and documentation assets; do not modify for production.
+- `docs/` — GitHub Pages deployment copy.
+Mirror of `HTML_TEMPLATE/` for static hosting.
+Do not edit directly; copy from `HTML_TEMPLATE/` when deploying updates.

 ## Authoring rules